bertolo1988/flight-scrappper/README.md

 First, start your [mongodb](https://www.mongodb.com/) database.
 You can find more information on how to do this [here](https://docs.mongodb.com/).

-If you installed mongodb in the default directory you can run `$ npm run mongo-win` or `$ npm run mongo-mac` to run a database that will use a folder named `mongo-db` in the current directory.
+If you installed mongodb in the default directory you can run `$ npm run mongo-win`  (for windows) or `$ npm run mongo-mac` (for mac) to run a database that will use a folder named `mongo-db` in the current directory.

 To start the flight-scrapper with the default values just type `$ npm start`.